Technology-Notes/zacmanchester-kicksat-wiki/Programming-the-Sprite-Souvenir-Board.md

 ![Supplies](https://dl.dropbox.com/u/19178351/GItHub%20Wiki%20Pictures/Souvenir_Supplies.jpg)

 # Soldering On The Headers
 First, you'll need to solder headers onto the four plated holes on the right side of the Sprite board.
+Depending on what kind of headers you have, you may need to snap off the appropriate number (that's why they're called "breakaway").

 ![Holes](https://dl.dropbox.com/u/19178351/GItHub%20Wiki%20Pictures/Souvenir_Holes.jpg)